 What to expect

-Tucson Airport (code: TUS) consists of a small modern terminal with two concourses (A and B), and plenty of eatery and shopping options.
+Tucson Airport (code: TUS) has a small modern terminal with two concourses (A and B) and plenty of eatery and shopping options.
 Operating hours for these services vary, but none are open 24 hours, so plan accordingly.
 Travellers report that the facilities are clean and modern and that airport staff are friendly and helpful.
-WiFi is available and there are plenty of outlets for charging mobile devices.
+WiFi is available, and there are plenty of outlets to charge mobile devices.
 There are no lounges at this airport.

 Sleeping in Tucson Airport

-If sleeping in the airport sounds like a nightmare, there are hotels near Tucson Airport that provide free airport shuttles, but are also within walking distance if you are feeling energetic.
+If sleeping in the airport sounds like a nightmare, some hotels near Tucson Airport provide free airport shuttles but are also within walking distance if you are feeling energetic.

 For more options, visit Tripadvisor to see a list of hotels near Tucson Airport that can be sorted by price, distance, traveller rating and popularity.